frankier/skelshop/docs/beginners/snakemake.md

       plus `-n` if you just want to see what this executes.
 * To delete previous (partial) results, do
   ```
-    snakemake tracked_all --cores 8 --config VIDEO_BASE=path/to/your/dataset DUMP_BASE=path/to/your/dump
+    snakemake tracked_all --cores 8 --config VIDEO_BASE=path/to/your/dataset DUMP_BASE=path/to/your/dump --delete-all-output
   ```
   * Also, you may want to `rm *.out && rm -r path/to/your/work && rm -r path/to/your/dump`